Lv184614886/CS4TE_master/README.md

 3. **Train the model (take WebNLG as an example)**

-    Modify the second dim of `batch_triple_matrix` in `data_loader.py` to the number of relations, and run
+    run
     ```shell
-    python train.py --train --dataset=WebNLG --batch_size=8
+    python train.py --train
     ```
-    The model weights with best performance on dev dataset will be stored in `checkpoint/WebNLG/`
+    The model weights with the best performance on dev dataset will be stored in `checkpoint/WebNLG/`

 4. **Evaluate on the test set (take WebNLG as an example)**